PapaTugz/CS-Portfolio-Template/README.md

 ## Compliance Assessment

-One sentence stating whether relevant standards like PCI, DSS, or GDPR are met or not.
+One sentence stating whether relevant standards like PCI DSS, or GDPR are met or not.
 If not applicable, say so briefly.
 If partial, note the gaps in plain language.

 ## Recommendations

-One sentence suggesting prioritized improvements, like least privilage, encryption, backups, IDS, and stronger password policies.
+One sentence suggesting prioritized improvements, like least privilege, encryption, backups, or IDS, and stronger password policies.

 ## Lessons Learned

-Couple sentences about what the project taught, such as the importance of foundational controls, and clear documentation.
+A couple sentences about what the project taught, such as the importance of foundational controls, and clear documentation.

 ## Skills Demonstrated